zephyrproject-rtos/zephyr/doc/hardware/peripherals/can/shell.rst

 Bus Recovery
 ************

-The ``can recover`` subcommand can be used for initiating recovery from a CAN bus-off event as shown
+The ``can recover`` subcommand can be used for initiating manual recovery from a CAN bus-off event as shown below:
-below:

 .. code-block:: console